Thanh Hóa Bridge: MiG-17s jump USAF F-105s

 Kilgus recognized what was Pham Giay's MiG just after it appeared out of the haze.
 He dropped his wing tanks and turned into the target that had just made a ninety degree turn to face him.
 He shook off Tran Hanh's second MiG which appeared as Giay overshot and missed him.
 Closing in from behind Giay, Kilgus closed in and pulled up his nose so that the four M39 20mm guns would bear on the target.
 Lighting his afterburner and using his height advantage, he accelerated and dived after the MiG at 450 knots.
 Kilgus recognized the Vietnamese pilot was pulling him into a game of chicken as both jets hurtled down toward the waters of the Gulf of Tonkin and the lighter MiG should have been able pull out of a dangerous dive more quickly.
 Now headed nearly straight down, Kilgus armed his guns and took aim at the spot projected on the glass of his A4 radar-ranging gunsight.
 While worrying about the rapidly falling altitude, he opened fire at 7,100 feet, observing puffs and sparks coming off Giay's vertical tail fin before losing visual contact as he pulled up, just barely clearing the water.

 Historian Don McCarthy later concluded he was certain Kilgus brought down the MiG-17.
 Aviation writer Larry Davis also records that Kilgus' wing man also reported a kill, but it was denied by higher headquarters at 7th Air Force.
 Although not immediately reported that day, only Kilgus claimed and was credited with a probable kill.
 Based upon the report, the F-100s had obtained the first US aerial combat victories during the Vietnam War.
-If confirmed, Kilgus would have made the only air-to-air MiG kill by an F-100 during the conflict., while it was assumed the other MiGs escaped.
+If confirmed, Kilgus would have made the only air-to-air MiG kill by an F-100 during the conflict, while it was assumed the other MiGs escaped.

-MiG-17 flight leader and sole survivor Tran Hanh was credited with his confirmed F-105.
+MiG-17 flight leader and sole survivor Tran Hanh was credited with his confirmed F-105 kill.
 His own plane narrowly escaped through hard maneuvering, but he lost contact with ground control.
 Low on fuel, he opted to land at the nearby Ke Tam valley, but was detained by the locals until he produced his VPAF badge.
 Hanh says that he saw his wingman, Le Minh Huan and Tran Nguyen Nam also shot down by F-105s.
 Hanh probably confused the escorting F-100s for F-105s.
 As only one American pilot even claimed a probable kill, his other comrades may have instead collided or been hit by their own AA fire.
 Nevertheless, in exchange for their significant sacrifice, the North Vietnamese MiG-17s had scored their first confirmed aerial victories in jet-to-jet combat against supersonic fighters.